danilnagy/dmc/_posts/2015-09-09-basics-of-computer-programming-part1.md

 - python
 ---

 If you've never written code, or done any computer programming, the whole concept might seem daunting at first.
 In fact, while advanced software development is without a doubt incredibly complex, programming in general is based on only a few key concepts.
 If you compare a computer language to a human language, the particular syntax or terms of the language might be related to the proper spelling of words, while the larger concepts are related to the general grammar.
 By understanding these concepts from the beginning, you will be less intimidated by all of the particular syntax that you do not know.
-As long as you can express what you want the program to do in general terms, you can always search the internet for examples using the proper syntax.
+As long as you can express what you want the program to do in general terms, you can always search the internet for examples on using the proper syntax.
 In fact this is how most people learn to code today.
 Furthermore, while each programming language (of which there are [many](https://en.wikipedia.org/wiki/Programming_language)) has it's own syntax, they almost all follow the same basic principles.
-Thus, learning these principles will be useful no matter what language you end up using, as we will see when we start to use some JavaScript later in the course.
+So learning these principles will be useful no matter what language you end up using, as we will see when we start to use some JavaScript later in the course.

 In separating the basic principles and structure of code from the syntax of a particular language, one useful concept is [pseudocode](https://en.wikipedia.org/wiki/Pseudocode).
 Pseudocode is the description of a program's basic functionality through natural language, which is translated later to actual syntax.
-This is useful when you are learning a language to describe features of a program that you do not yet know how to execute.
+Using pseudocode can be useful when you are first learning a language because it lets you describe features of a program that you do not yet know how to execute.
 It is also used by experienced programmers to describe a program's rough template or outline, which is then fleshed out by one or more developers in actual code.
 Pseudocode is often even left in the final code as comments, to provide a quick reference to the code's structure as a reminder to the developer, or to someone who is not as familiar with the code.

-Here we come to our first bit of Python syntax, the all-important comment.
-You specify a comment by starting a line with '#', which tells Python to ignore everything on that line after the '#' symbol.
+Here we come to our first bit of Python syntax, the all-important 'comment'.
+You specify a comment by starting a line with '#', which tells Python to ignore everything on that line *after* the '#' symbol.
 Try typing the following lines code into a new file and executing it with Python:

 ```python
 #this is a comment
 print 'this is code' #this is also a comment
 ```

-If you run this code through the interpreter, you can see that it prints out 'this is code' because it executes the line "print 'this is code'".
+If you run this code through the interpreter, you can see that it prints out 'this is code' because it executes the line `print 'this is code'`.
 Meanwhile it ignores both comments occurring after the '#' symbol.
-Although every language denotes them differently, comments are an important part of every programming language, as they allow the developer to add extra information and description to their code which is not strictly related to its execution.
+Although every language specifies them differently, comments are an important part of every programming language, as they allow the developer to add extra information and description to their code which is not strictly related to its execution.

 Now that we know the basics, let's dive into the 5 fundamental elements of any computer program: